 14. Build Some Credit

 The first line of credit I ever opened was a Discount Tire card.
-It was an easy card to get through their six month no interest program, and I was careful to pay it off quickly.
-This can be done with many large purchases like TV’s or home appliances, and it’s perfect for those with no credit history (pay if off on time though to avoid the outrageous interest rates).
+It was an easy card to get through their six-month no-interest program, and I was careful to pay it off quickly.
+This can be done with many large purchases like TVs or home appliances, and it’s perfect for those with no credit history (pay it off on time though to avoid the outrageous interest rates).